devonfw-forge/devonfw4flutter-mts-app/README.md

 ```

 #### Step 2
 Get a My Thai Star Back-End.
-The easiest way is to clone this fork I made where I already exposed the Back-End ports.
+The easiest way is to clone [this fork I made](https://github.com/Fasust/my-thai-star/tree/master) where I already exposed the Back-End ports.

 ```
 git clone https://github.com/Fasust/my-thai-star.git
 ```

 #### Step 3
-In the My Thai Star project cloned in step 2, run the following command in the root of the repository.
+In the My Thai Star project cloned in step 2, run the following command in the root of the directory.
+Be sure you are on the master branch of the repository.

 ```
 docker-compose up